qubigo/qubigo.github.io/index.md

 </h1>

-Qubigo is a strategic game designed for 2-3 players, where the goal is to create a row of 3 pieces with a shared characteristic.
+Qubigo is a strategic game designed for 2-3 players, where the goal is to create a row of 3 pieces with a shared feature.
 It can be played on different levels of complexity.

 <div class="formWrapper">
     <a class="button-link" href="https://shop.qubigo.com" target="_blank">Order your Qubigo game</a>